Logo

 Proven Steps to Building a Community

-Building a community isn’t about luck—it’s about structure.
-These steps walk you through the full community building process, from your first idea to a thriving community with lasting impact.
+Building a community engagement plan isn’t about luck—it’s ab out structure.
+These steps walk you through the full community-building process, from your first idea to a thriving community with lasting impact.
 Whether you’re launching a brand-new space or reviving an existing one, follow these actions to avoid burnout and build momentum that compounds.

 Step #1: Define Your Community Purpose